Parsl/dnpc/README.md

 performance event system independently present views of the "same" things, such as parsl tasks.
 Neither is a parent to each other.

-A span will have multiple events associated with it.
-For the purposes of dnpcsql, an event has a timestamp and a type.
-Usually there is at least a start and end event.
-Often the end event will describe how the span ended - for example, a failure event type or successful completion event type.

 ## Analysis flow

-An example flow for performance data looks like this:
+An flow for performance data might look like this:

-* stuff happens (that we will want to analyse the performance of) and events are logged in ad-hoc formats (because many components are used, this project cannot try to enforce a common reporting format or mechanism, and instead must accept data as it comes)
+* stuff happens in a workflow (that we will want to analyse the performance of) and events are logged in ad-hoc formats

-* dnpcsql users import revelant information about spans, from various sources, into an sqlite3 database (so far, usually called `dnpc.sqlite3`)
+* dnpcsql users import revelant information about spans, from various sources, into the database

 * users get specific data from the database using SQL queries